Karin Lee portrait by Chick Rice

 Karin Lee - Artist and filmmaker

 Ms. Lee is a Canadian media artist and filmmaker.
-Born and raised in Vancouver, B.C, Karin’s films are influenced by her upbringing: both her parents were activists who worked in the downtown Eastside, with her father running a Chinese communist bookstore at 33 East Hastings from the mid-1960s to '80s.
-Her interest in Chinese Canadian identity, feminism and social justice activism informs her narrative films, experimental video, documentaries and original web series she has written, directed and produced since 1991.
+Born and raised in Vancouver, Canada, Karin’s films are influenced by her upbringing: both her parents were activists who worked in the downtown Eastside, with her father running a Chinese communist bookstore at 33 East Hastings from the mid-1960s to '80s.
+Her interest in Chinese Canadian identity, feminism and social justice activism informs her narrative films, experimental video, documentaries and original dramatic films she has written, directed and produced since 1991.

-Karin was recognized by the City of Vancouver and awarded the Mayor's Arts Award for Film and New Media Artist in 2014.
-She was honoured in 2017 for a Spotlight Award for excellence in Education from the Vancouver Women in Film and Video Society.
-She was an Adjunct Professor at the University of British Columbia in the Department of Theatre and Film Production and Sessional Lecturer at Simon Fraser University in the Asia Canada Program in the department of Humanities since 2007.
+The City of Vancouver presented Ms. Lee with the Mayor's Arts Award for Film and New Media Artist.
+She was honoured for excellence in Education awarded by Vancouver Women in Film and Video Society (GEMS).
+She was an Adjunct Professor at the University of British Columbia in the Department of Theatre and Film Production and Sessional Lecturer at Simon Fraser University in the Asia Canada Program in the Department of Humanities.